Medical Device Security and UL 2900-2-1:2018

 Open any browser and type in the phrase medical device hacks and you’ll get over 15 million results.
 Not that the number of results directly reflect the actual number of incidents, it does demonstrate the scope of the problem – any connected device has the potential to be hacked (especially medical devices).

 Until recently, recognized standards and guidance for medical device cybersecurity had been conflicted.
-Published guidance tended to not properly address true security concerns reflected deployed healthcare environments.
+Published guidance tended to not properly address true security concerns in healthcare environments with connected medical devices.
 That changed when the FDA adopted UL 2900-2-1 as a ‘consensus standard’ for premarket certification of connected medical devices.

 UL 2900-2-1 is part of a larger set of documents developed with the input from multiple key stakeholders, and approved by the American National Standards Institute (ANSI).
-The standard’s primary focus centers on the need for cybersecurity in network-connected products and lays out a series of requirements to address the issue.
+The standard primary addresses the need for cybersecurity in network-connected products and lays out a series of requirements to address the issue.

-Overall adoption of the UL 2900 standard remains in its infancy (GARTNER REFERENCE), it provides needed guidance for cybersecurity in IoT related environments.
-The standard does not spell out a list of ‘how to’ steps for design and testing but provides a structure for a solid proactive security stance.
+According to Gartner’s Hype Cycle for IoT Standards and Protocols, 2019, overall “adoption of the UL 2900 is nascent but rapidly growing,” however it provides needed guidance for cybersecurity in IoT related environments.
+The standard does not spell out a list of ‘how to’ steps for design and testing, but provides a structure for a solid proactive security stance.
 The clear message from the FDA is that failing to adequately address cybersecurity could keep your products off the shelf.

 Safety and Security